duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 #### Quick summary

 DNA is one of the essential macromolecules throughout all domains of life.
 A lot of proteins interact with DNA and move along.
 Single molecule approaches can be used to study these processes.
-This example demonstrates a complete workflow for tracking the positions of proteins moving on individual DNA molecules.
+This example demonstrates a complete workflow for tracking the positions of proteins moving on individual DNA molecules. ([Scher, Wahab, Remus & Duderstadt, 2021, under consideration at Cell Press](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3775178))

 #### <a name="reference"></a>Table of contents